-8.2.
+- 8.2.
 Any development proposal must involve a comprehensive scheme for the whole of the site to make the most effective and efficient use of the land.
 The density and form of development shall be designed to integrate well with the overall character of the surroundings.
-New dwellings will be expected to respect, but not necessarily copy, the form, bulk and massing of other residential buildings in the vicinity.
+New dwellings will be expected to respect, but not necessarily copy, the form, bulk and massing of other residential buildings in the vicinity. - 8.3.

-8.3.
 In terms of density and housing numbers, the exact number of units on site will depend on the detailed design response to the specifics of this site.
 Developments are expected to make the most efficient and effective use of land.
 The design response should consist of sustainable architectural design of a scale appropriate to the landscape character and characteristics of the site and surrounding area, provision of appropriate amenity space proportionate to the type of housing proposed, and should consider the impact on the amenities of neighbouring residents and any other site-specific requirements.
-For the site in question, it is anticipated the site would be able to accommodate a density range of 20 - 30 dwellings per hectare, which is approximately 5 - 8 dwellings on this site.
+For the site in question, it is anticipated the site would be able to accommodate a density range of 20 30 dwellings per hectare, which is approximately 5 7 dwellings taking into account the buffer zone to the Protected Monument.
 The actual number may however be higher or lower subject to the detailed design of the proposal.